JackCooper666/learning-note/ROS/hardware/RTK/xsens/xsens_mti_680g/xsens-mti-680g.md

 5. select the closest NTRIP mount point in the dropdown menu
 6. click the "update mount points"
 7. click "Start"
+8. open the `Status Data` view window, the `RTK Status` should be 1, that means RTK Fix like the figure shows, the `RTK status` should be stable at the 1 (High, RTK Fix), otherwise RTK is invalid![[ab8a08c89267b8dd2ae6f72ed2f754b5.jpg]]
+9. if the RTK status is not fix, please change the mount points, until the RTK fix.
+10. if changing the mount points does not work, there may be two reasons now:
+	1. the antenna of the xsens mti 680g may not good enough
+	2. weather or the geographical environment is not good
+	3. the GNSS system is not good, switch to the Beidou, the default is GLONASS and GPS

 The NTRIP Client window is divided into two sections:
 1. Under NTRIP caster settings, the user can log-in to the desired NTRIP server by providing the address, port number, username and password.